 - Resources for noises from various sources (i.e. air bags, barking dogs, boom cars, construction, jet skis, leaf blowers, personal computers, racetracks, swimming pool filter motors, and vehicles)

-- A law library that includes proposed noise legislation and existing noise laws from federal, state, and municipal sources
+- The Noise Pollution Clearinghouse Law Library includes proposed noise legislation and existing noise laws from federal, state, and municipal sources

 See EPA's Noise Pollution page for more information about EPA's past role and the associated Clean Air Act sections.